garfix/nli-go/doc/manual/knowledge-engineer/relation.md

 ## Dependencies

-A argument that consists of a relation set creates a dependency on these other relations
+An argument that consists of a relation set creates a dependency on these other relations

     c(argument1, [a() b()])